tailwindlabs/tailwindcss/source/docs/padding.blade.md

 ## Add vertical padding

-Control the vertical padding of an element using the `.py-{size}` utilities.
+Control the vertical padding of an element using the `py-{size}` utilities.

 @component('_partials.code-sample')
 <div class="flex justify-around items-center">